yixiaosz/yixiaosz-study-notes/tools/lerobot/so101-yixiao-notes.md

 ### 6. Calibration

-I watched [this tutorial video](https://youtu.be/Nhfda8h7e2I?si=e2UFdVL9cXzWocHZ) for robot calibration (it also taught motor configs).
+> I watched [this tutorial video on Youtube](https://youtu.be/Nhfda8h7e2I?si=e2UFdVL9cXzWocHZ) for robot calibration (it also taught motor configs).
+>

 First, you need to find the correct USB serial port that connects to the follower and leader arm.